selabhvl/dat250public-2019/progassign3/progassign3.md

 - a method which returns a representation of the auctions that the customer can still bid for
 - a method which places a bid of a given amount in an auction and informs as to it is currently the highest bid

-To test the SOAP service you may either_
+To test the SOAP service you may either:
 - Develop a test client application
 - Use [Postman](https://www.getpostman.com), [SoapUI](https://www.soapui.org) or similar.